CALCRIM No. 1045. Sexual Penetration by Force, Fear, or Threats (Pen. Code, § 289(a)(1), (2), (g))

 had been married) is not enough by itself to constitute consent.]

-[Evidence that the other person (requested/suggested/communicated)
+[Evidence that the other person (requested/suggested/communicated) that

-enough by itself to constitute consent.]
+by itself to constitute consent.]

-[An act is accomplished by force if a person uses enough physical force
+[An act is accomplished by force if a person uses enough physical force to

-to overcome the other person’s will.]
+overcome the other person’s will.]

 [Duress means a direct or implied threat of force, violence, danger,